Recently Completed Research

 Fresh ExpressionS of ChurcH Audit

-Investigating the Effectiveness of Messy Church in the Diocese of Carlisle
+Investigating the Effectiveness of Fresh Expressions of Church in the Diocese of Carlisle

 Summary